CepoiuRaduKosty/InhumanResources/README.md

 ### HR Manager:
 Oversees various HR functions, including employee management, performance evaluations, and recruitment processes.

+### Team Manager:
+Manages specific teams or departments within the organization and focuses on team-level HR activities, such as performance management and team-specific HR policies.

 ### Employee:
 Has self-service access to personal information, leave requests, payroll details, and participation in performance evaluations.